Rishabh7861923/EIP-4.0/Phase 1/Session 2/README.md

 Epoch 00020: LearningRateScheduler setting learning rate to 0.000424869.
 60000/60000 [==============================] - 6s 97us/step - loss: 0.0454 - acc: 0.9845 - val_loss: 0.0179 - val_acc: 0.9947

+# model.evaluate(on test data)

+[0.017897757737990468, 0.9947]

+# Summary

+1. The obtained accuracy on validation set is 99.74(>99.74).
+2. The bias had to be removed so used "bias=False" in each layer.
+3. Reduced the parameters from 18.6k to 13.6k, by changing the the numbers of channel in 2nd layer to 16.
+4. The difference between validation accuracy and training accuracy was too large had to reduce the value of dropout from 0.1 to 0.05